 3. Eliminated most refined sugars and cut down on the amount of carbohydrates that I consume

-– With leaky gut, your stomach flora is out of balance and the bad bacteria, in many cases, take over.
+With leaky gut, your stomach flora is out of balance and the bad bacteria, in many cases, take over.
 By taking high-quality probiotics, you start building up the good bacteria in your stomach.
-A word of caution though; not all probiotics are created equally and the cheaper the product, the less likely that it will be of help to you.
+A word of caution though; not all probiotics are created equally.
+You need to research the best one for your needs.

-– Also remember that if you don’t cut back on sugars, your effort will be wasted.
+It is worth remembering that if you don’t cut back on sugars, your effort will be wasted.
 You need to reduce the bad bacteria by cutting off sugars and carbohydrates.
-Then you can rebuild the good bacteria with probiotics
+Then you can rebuild the good bacteria with probiotics.

 Leaky Gut – Conclusion

-In terms of curing leaky gut, you should also be aware that changes will not be instantaneous and remember that, in all likelihood, your condition has been developing for years.
-It will take time for your stomach to heal.
-If you have leaky gut, and if you feel that your migraines are a result of this condition, then this approach should allow your stomach to improve and heal.
+In terms of curing leaky gut, we should be aware that changes will not be instantaneous and remember that, in all likelihood, the condition has been developing for years.
+It will take time for the stomach to heal.